dabonetn/Apple2Card-Dan-CR-Board-/README.md

 * **hfuse: 0xDE**
 * **efuse: 0xFD**

-(The hfuse setting activates the use of the bootloader).
+The hfuse setting activates the use of the bootloader.

+### MiniPRO / TL866 programmer
 You can program the ATMEGA328P using a programmer (such as a TL866 plus II).
+The project contains the matching ".hex" and "fuses.cfg" file for programming:

+* `cd Apple2Arduino`
+* `minipro -p 'ATMEGA328P@DIP28' -c code -w Apple2Arduino.ino.with_bootloader.standard.hex -f ihex -e`
+* `minipro -p 'ATMEGA328P@DIP28' -c config -w fuses.cfg`

+### ICSP Programmer
-You can also use an ICSP programmer (such as an Ardunio Uno board, programmed with the "Arduino as ISP" sketch), connect the ICSP cable to the **J1** connector of the DAN][Card and directly program the the ATMEGA328P on the board.
+You can also use an ICSP programmer, connect the ICSP cable to the **J1** connector of the DAN][Card and directly program the the ATMEGA328P on the board.
+Any 5V Ardunio board can be ued as an ICSP programmer: simply upload the "ArduinoISP" sketch from the Arduino IDE example section and make the appropriate wire connections to the **J1** ICSP header on the DAN][ card.

 **If you use the ICSP connector of the DAN][Card then no SD cards should be present in the SD slots when the ATMEGA328P is flashed.**

 A command-line for programming the fuses and bootloader with "avrdude" is:

-`avrdude -c avrisp -p m328p -P /dev/ttyUSB0 -U lfuse:w:0xFF:m -U hfuse:w:0xDE:m -U efuse:w:0xFD:m -Uflash:w:ArduinoBootloader_optiboot_atmega328p_DANII_16000000L.hex`
+* `avrdude -c avrisp -p m328p -P /dev/ttyUSB0 -U lfuse:w:0xFF:m -U hfuse:w:0xDE:m -U efuse:w:0xFD:m -Uflash:w:Apple2Arduino.ino.with_bootloader.standard.hex`

 You may need to adapt "avrisp" and the "/dev/ttyUSB0" port to match your programmer device.
 The "avrisp" matches the ArduinoISP (e.g. an Arduino Uno board programmed to be an ISP).

-Alternatively, the Arduino sketch can be uploaded directly with the Arduino environment.

 # SD Cards
 Either micro SD or micro SDHC cards may be used - with up to 32 GB capacity.